rwang-z/STModule/README.md

 Session info: <a href="https://github.com/rwang-z/STModule/blob/main/sessionInfo.md" title="Session Info">Here</a>

-(We are working on developing an R package that can be installed from Github.)
+(We are working on developing an R package for STModule.)

 &nbsp;